State and official visits to the United Kingdom

-State and official visits to the United Kingdom are formal visits by the head of state of one country to the United Kingdom, during which the British Sovereign acts as official host of the visitor.
-It is a royal event that involves all the assets in the Civil Service, the Royal Household and the Household Division.
-It also involves other members of the Royal family and is centred in London, the national capital.
-Invitations for state visits are sent by the Royal Household with supervision by the Foreign and Commonwealth Office.
+State and official visits to the United Kingdom are formal visits by a head of state of a country to the United Kingdom and are hosted by the British Sovereign.
+They are royal events using assets of the Civil Service, the Royal Household and the Household Division.
+Usually other members of the Royal Family participate, with activities centred on London.
+Formal invitations are sent by the Royal Household via the Foreign, Commonwealth and Development Office.

-State visits do not formally occur between the United Kingdom and the 14 other Commonwealth realms, as the realms all share a common monarch and head of state.
-Visits conducted by the monarch to another Commonwealth realm are also not considered a state visits but rather royal visits.
-In addition, official visits to the United Kingdom by another Commonwealth realm are typically performed by their respective governor general, who in that capacity are usually in the country for an audience with the King.
+There are no formal State visits between the United Kingdom and the 14 other Commonwealth realms, as the realms all share a common monarch and head of state.
+Visits conducted by the monarch to another Commonwealth realm are also not considered state visits but rather royal visits.
+In addition, official visits to the United Kingdom by another Commonwealth realm are typically performed by their respective governor general, who in that capacity is usually in the country for an audience with the King.

 History

 One of the more notable as well as earliest instances of a state visit to the British Isles is the Grand Embassy of Peter the Great, which was a diplomatic mission to Western Europe in 1697 and 1698 led by Peter the Great of the Russian Empire.
 The modern pomp and ceremonial came about in the early 19th century.
 Examples of this new protocol in action included the Allied sovereigns' visit to England in June 1814.
 Queen Victoria hosted Napoleon III for a state visit at Windsor Castle in 1855, although it consisted of more informal arrangements.
-Very few formal state visits to the country did not take place prior to the reign of Queen Elizabeth in the 20th century.
+Very few formal state visits to the country took place prior to the reign of Queen Elizabeth II in the 20th century.
 One of those few state visits included one by Kaiser Wilhelm II during the reign of his uncle Edward VII in 1907.

 Order of events

 Arrival

 Historically, dignitaries would usually arrive at Gatwick Airport and take the Royal Train to Victoria station.
-The Queen, typically accompanied by other members of the Royal Family, would greet them here and then lead them by carriage to Buckingham Palace.
+The monarch, typically accompanied by other members of the Royal Family, would greet them here and then lead them by carriage to Buckingham Palace.

 Today, most dignitaries arrive at London Heathrow Airport, although there are cases of visitors arriving at London Stansted Airport instead.
-They are usually greeted on behalf of the Queen by a member of the Royal family and the UK Foreign Secretary.
+They are usually greeted on behalf of the King by a member of the Royal family and the UK Foreign Secretary.

-The dignitary and the monarch then ride down The Mall in a state carriage (usually the 1902 State Landau) escorted by the Household Cavalry with street liners coming from the Foot Guards.
+The dignitary and the monarch then ride down The Mall in a state carriage (usually the 1902 State Landau) escorted by the Household Cavalry with street liners coming from battalions of the Foot Guards.
 Union Flags and the flags of the visiting country are usually draped on both sides of the road.